Tour guides

 The capital of Ukraine is crossed by the Dnieper river and is bordered by several beaches where one comes to bathe in summer.
 The city is very large and it is sometimes easy to get lost, so don't hesitate to ask a local guide to accompany you for a few hours or a few days.
 He will show you the most important places of the city such as Andreevsky Spusk street, a place where musicians gather and where people come to have a drink or stroll in art galleries.
 Kyiv has many green spaces, especially its botanical garden which has a multitude of plants and flowers from all over the world.
 Don't miss the traditional district of Podol where craftsmen and fishermen used to live.

-Tour Guides in Kyiv
+Tour guides Kyiv

 Regions